graphiti-api/graphiti/js/installation.md

 {% highlight typescript %}
 import {
   Model,
-  JSORMBase,
+  SpraypaintBase,
   Attr,
   BelongsTo,
   HasMany
   // etc
-} from "jsorm"
+} from "spraypaint"
 {% endhighlight %}

 {% highlight javascript %}
 const {
-  JSORMBase,
+  SpraypaintBase,
   attr,
   belongsTo,
   hasMany
   // etc
-} = require("jsorm/dist/jsorm")
+} = require("spraypaint/dist/spraypaint")
 {% endhighlight %}
 </div>

-...or, if you're avoiding JS modules, `jsorm` will be available as a global in the browser.
+...or, if you're avoiding JS modules, `spraypaint` will be available as a global in the browser.

 ### Defining Models